sking-dev/terraform-certification/3-terraform-basics/README.md

 ----

-## When and How to Use Provisioners
+## 3E: Explain When to Use and Not Use Provisioners and When to Use local-exec Or remote-exec

 IMPORTANT: The use of provisioners is **not** recommended by HashiCorp!